AlexSananka/Cat-Dog-Classifier/README.md

 This is a common computer vision project to classifier images whether it is cat or dog.
 While the output is the accuracy, the main objective of this project is not to get a high accuracy but rather to learn how to use convolution neural network (CNN) for classification using Pytorch.

 ### Data
 The data can be downloaded in the kaggle website using this link https://www.kaggle.com/tongpython/cat-and-dog.
+Please make sure to extract this and save it in a folder called Data.

 ### Installations